MaxPleaner/animation-loader/README.md

 merge2 = require './.merge.gif?name=merge2&background=img3&foreground=merge1&size=100x100'
 ```

-Here's an example of an image created with this technique:
+Here's an example of an image created with this technique (no less than 6 gifs overlaid):

 ![crazy image](./merged.gif)